 - $5 million or more in gross revenues = $11,790 fee

-Again, these figures are based on gross revenues.
+Again, you need to use gross revenues when calculating these figures.
 If you bring in $700,000 in a year, but are not profitable, you still must pay the $2,500 fee.

 Do you need to select and form a California corporation or limited liability company?
 Contact me now to get started.